Obstructions to the integrability of VB-algebroids: Introduction

 \section{Introduction}

+Lie theory for Lie algebroids and Lie groupoids has been extensively studied in recent years in connection with Poisson, symplectic and related geometries \cite{CFpoisson, CFstability, Cprequantization, BCWZ, CZ}.
+A paradigmatic example of the interplay between Lie theory and Poisson/symplectic geometry arises from the correspondence between Poisson manifolds and symplectic groupoids (\cite{CDW}).
+On the Lie theoretical side, we recall that a Lie groupoid $G\rightrightarrows M$ can be differentiated, giving rise to a Lie algebroid $A=\LIE(G)\to M$, in analogy to Lie groups and Lie algebras.
+The connection comes from the fact that a Poisson manifold $(M,\pi)$ gives rise to a Lie algebroid $A=T^*_\pi M \to M$ and, if $A=\LIE(G)$, then the (source simply-connected, s.s.c.) integration $G$ carries an additional compatible symplectic structure.
+The Poisson geometry of $(M,\pi)$ can be studied, to a large extent, through the multiplicative symplectic geometry of $G$ (see e.g. \cite{CFpoisson, CDW}).

-Recently, Lie algebroids and Lie groupoids have been extensively studied in connection with differential geometry and mathematical physics.
-Lie theory for algebroids and groupoids is initially parallel to that of algebras and groups.
-Just as any Lie group has an associated Lie algebra, every Lie groupoid $G$ can be linearized yielding a Lie algebroid $AG$.
-However, unlike finite dimensional Lie algebras, not every Lie algebroid can be realized as the linearization of a given Lie groupoid.
-A Lie algebroid which is isomorphic to the Lie algebroid of a Lie groupoid is called integrable.
-It is well known that if a Lie algebroid $A$ is integrable then, up to isomorphism, there exists a unique source simply connected Lie groupoid integrating $A$.
-The problem of integrability of Lie algebroids was solved by Crainic and Fernandes in \cite{CF03}, where the obstructions to integrability were characterized in terms of certain monodromy groups associated to $A$.
-These monodromy groups are not easily computable in general.
+On the other hand, it is well known that, unlike in the case of Lie groups and Lie algebras, not every Lie algebroid can be realized as the infinitesimal counterpart of a Lie groupoid.
+A Lie algebroid $A$ which is isomorphic to one of the form $\LIE(G)$ for some Lie groupoid $G$ is called \emph{integrable}.
+The obstructions appearing in this integrability problem were identified by Crainic and Fernandes in \cite{CF03} in terms of certain monodromy groups $\Mon(A)$ associated to $A$.
+(These monodromy groups are not easily computable in general.)